BCOMM-User-Documentation/Github-User-Documentation/docs/localRepo.md

 ```

 ??? success
-    If the files show as green in the terminal, that means they're being
+    If the files listed display as green in the terminal, that means they're being tracked.
-    tracked if the files show as red you need to run git add . again.

 4\.
 Finalize those changes by adding the following command into you command line interface.
 This so that the Git scripting language knows that these changes are authorized to save in the repository